empsp/xmlslurper/README.md

 	xmlSlurper.parse(new FileInputStream("samplefile.xml"));
 	```

-	For franchises movies, which are one level deeper in the tree that the rest of the movie nodes, we need to broader the search scope with descendants (`**`) marking.
+	For franchises movies, which are one level deeper in the tree that the rest of the movie nodes, we need to broader the search scope with descendants (`**`).
 Also benefiting from the fact that the parsing is sequential, we can utilise `Deque` to easily gain information regarding the movies current cast belongs to.
 As with the previous example, we're excluding start node events on children nodes of the cast nodes, however this time, we're ensuring no overflowing occurs on the `Deque` in case of processing of very large xml files.

 	The following table provides a list of all triggered events on 'castListener' in order: